yanghengtang/tp/docs/DeveloperGuide.md

 ### Editing a doctor

-1. Editing a doctor's name while all doctorss are being shown
+1. Editing a doctor's name while all doctors are being shown

     1. Prerequisites: List all doctors using the `list_d` command.
-Multiple doctorss in the doctor list.
+Multiple doctors in the doctor list.

     2. Test case (Valid Name): `edit_d 1 n\Bunny Cai Hong`<br>
        Expected: First doctor's name successfully edited.
 Details of the edited doctor shown in the status message.